Form Controls

 addTextArea (string|int $name, $label=null): TextArea

-Adds a multiline text field (class TextArea).
-If the user does not fill in the field, it returns an empty string '', or use setNullable() to change it to return null.
+Adds a multi-line text input field (class TextArea).
+If the user doesn't fill in the field, it returns an empty string '', or use setNullable() to make it return null instead.

 $form->addTextArea('note', 'Note:')